The Kashmir Conflict-

 The political history of Kashmir

-spread over centuries, that, is substantiated by the evidence of archaeological
+spread over centuries, which is substantiated by the evidence of archaeological

 discoveries at Baoursahama, that put Kashmir a contemporaneous to the